Pre1ude0/Discord-rich-presence-python/README.md

 - Downloading the template
 - Filling out the python template

-### Step 1: _Creating an application_
-To create an application, we will have to go to [the discord developer portal](https://discord.com/developers) and create a new application by clicking `New Aplication`!

 ### Step 1: Creating an application
 To create an application we will have to go to [the discord developer portal](https://discord.com/developers) and create a new application by clicking `New Aplication`!